dnm13530/RESTAPIWithJs/README.md

 You should receive a JSON response with the list of currently blocked IP addresses.

 ## Way Forward
-Implementation of frontend to make it User friendly.
+Enhancing the security features and Implementation of this in the upcoming projects to secure the application from cyber attacks.